meteor-blog/meteor-blog/index.md

 ### Discovery

-Add a head tag like this so your RSS feed can be discovered:
+Add a head tag somewhere in your .html files so your RSS feed can be discovered:

 {% highlight html %}
 <head>